 “Sewbots are unlikely to displace current workers in Asean garment factories, but more likely to be deployed in destination markets such as China, Europe and the United States.
 The disruptive impact on the sector in Asean could be very substantial, as robotic automation poses a significant threat of job displacement.”

-Although “sewbots” is being used as a generic term to mean robotic sewing machines, “Sewbot” is a trademark of Softwear Automation, according to the company.
+Although “sewbot” is being used in this article as a generic term to mean robotic sewing machines, “Sewbot” is a trademark of Softwear Automation, according to the company.

-An example of a sewbot is Lowry, the machine launched last year by Softwear Automation (see video above).
+An example of a sewbot is Lowry, the machine launched last year by Softwear Automation.
 The US company is also developing something called an automated sewing machine, planned for launch by the end of this year.

 Softwear Automation’s CEO, KP Reddie, says: “Our machines can run 24 hours straight – which is much longer than a traditional shift by a sewer (human sewing machine operator).
 Additionally, the precision is much greater so there is less wasted product.”